dominikstas/musicX/README.md

     ![plot](https://github.com/dominikstas/musicX/blob/main/ss/add.png)

+News Page:
+- Click the button to add preorder;
+- The form is pretty much the same as the add album

 ## Technologies Used:

 Django: A high-level Python web framework.
 The enginge that make the whole thing working. python is also the language in which website scripts are written